orolamilekan/airbnb-clone-project/README.md

 ---

 ✅ By working together, these roles ensure the AirBnB clone project is delivered on time, meets quality standards, and provides a seamless experience for end-users.

+## 🎨 UI Component Patterns

+To ensure a consistent and reusable design system, the following UI components will be developed for the AirBnB clone website:

+### 1. Navbar
+- **Purpose**: Provides global navigation across the site.
+- **Features**:
+  - Logo and branding.
+  - Search bar for quick property searches.
+  - Navigation links (e.g., Home, Explore, Bookings, Profile).
+  - User authentication controls (Login/Signup or Profile Dropdown).
+- **Importance**: Ensures easy access to major sections of the platform and enhances discoverability.

+### 2. Property Card
+- **Purpose**: Displays key property details in a clean, concise format.
+- **Features**:
+  - Property image.
+  - Title and brief description.
+  - Pricing and availability.
+  - Ratings and reviews.
+  - Call-to-action button (e.g., “Book Now” or “View Details”).
+- **Importance**: Acts as the main way users browse properties, providing clear and attractive information.

+### 3. Footer
+- **Purpose**: Provides supplemental navigation and essential information at the bottom of every page.
+- **Features**:
+  - Links to About, Contact, FAQs, and Support.
+  - Social media links.
+  - Copyright and legal information.
+  - Newsletter signup.
+- **Importance**: Improves credibility, helps with user engagement, and ensures compliance with policies.

+---

+✅ These reusable components form the building blocks of the interface, making the design more maintainable, scalable, and consistent across the application.